firehoseio/firehose/README.md

 For a new release of Firehose, bump the version number in `lib/firehose/version.rb` as well as `package.json`.
 Make sure, they have the same version number.

+## Support

+# Ruby version

+Firehose will support the latest minor 2.x revisions of Ruby that are officially supported by the Ruby community.
+More details at https://www.ruby-lang.org/.